sbb-design-systems/lyne-components/src/components/expansion-panel/expansion-panel-header/readme.md

 ## Events

-When the element is clicked, the `toggle-expanded` event is emitted.
+When the element is clicked, the `toggleExpanded` event is emitted.

 <!-- Auto Generated Below -->